Pomeranian Philharmonic: Architecture

 Early in the 1950s, live broadcast occurred thanks to Kuyavian-Pomeranian Voivodeship radio resources, airing both intimate recordings, as well as great symphony orchestra concerts with a choir, with up to 300 people.
 Around the buildings are displayed sculptures, part of the outdoor monument gallery.

 The Pomeranian Philharmonic building has been registered on the Kuyavian-Pomeranian Voivodeship Heritage List Nr.601376 Reg.A/269 on January 27, 1978 and December 18, 1981.

 Acoustics

 The main concert hall of the Pomeranian Philharmonic is classified as acoustically one of the best in Europe, as confirmed by well-known artists and music critics.
-In the background of the main concert hall is set up a mechanical organ produced by the firm Riger-Kloss from Krnov (Czech Republic).
+In the background of the main concert hall is set up a mechanical organ produced by the firm Rieger–Kloss from Krnov, Czech Republic in 1977.
 The chamber hall is equipped with an organ made by the establishment of Stefan Truszczyński from Włocławek.
 There is also a large collection of concert keyboards, pianos and harpsichords.

 Its excellent acoustics gives to the Pomeranian Philharmonic a fame among well-known artists, being regularly the site of professional recording for music publishers.
 In this location has been realised Poland's first 24-karat gold audio Compact Disc.